FLO Trading Up 19.6% Over Last Week (FLO)

 According to CryptoCompare, “FLO was rebranded from Florincoin, it is a public record for building decentralized applications that introduces a new feature called floData.
 This metadata layer allows reading and writing to the blockchain quickly and easily, encouraging unique apps and tools to be built with FLO. “

-It is usually not possible to buy alternative cryptocurrencies such as FLO directly using US dollars.
-Investors seeking to acquire FLO should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Coinbase or Gemini.
+It is usually not possible to buy alternative cryptocurrencies such as FLO directly using U.S. dollars.
+Investors seeking to trade FLO should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, GDAX or Gemini.
 Investors can then use their newly-acquired Bitcoin or Ethereum to buy FLO using one of the exchanges listed above.

 Receive News & Updates for FLO Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for FLO and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.